paulasamir16/Fortify/README.md

-# Fortify Deployment & Maintenance
+# OpenText Fortify Application Security

 **Welcome to the Fortify Application Security GitHub repository.**
 > This project is dedicated to documenting the definition, deployment and maintenance processes of Fortify platform.